-Is a vegetarian diet twice as effective for weight loss as a conventional diet?
+Is the vegetarian diet more effective for weight loss?

 05 July 2017